 Funded Initiatives and Collaborations

-Morehouse School of Medicine Racial and Ethnic Approaches to Health Initiative (MSM REACH HI): Transforming Metropolitan Atlanta Communities through Prevention, Primary Care Linkages and Policy Change
+Morehouse School of Medicine Racial and Ethnic Approaches to Health Initiative: Transforming Metropolitan Atlanta Communities through Prevention, Primary Care Linkages and Policy Change

-The Atlanta Clinical & Translational Science Institute (ACTSI) is an inter-institutional research infrastructure that concentrates basic, translational and clinical investigators, community clinicians, professional societies and industry collaborators in dynamic clinical and translational research projects.
-Emory has engaged two of its close academic partners in metropolitan Atlanta - Morehouse School of Medicine (MSM) and Georgia Institute of Technology (Georgia Tech) - to form the ACTSI.
-CERP is led by the Morehouse School of Medicine and is co-led by Emory University’s Prevention Research Center.
-CERP supports community-university research partnerships, obtains community input into university research, and increases health research in community settings that is responsive to the health needs of the community.
-It connects existing academic community research programs from Morehouse School of Medicine (MSM) and Emory University’s Robert W. Woodruff Health Sciences Center, transforms research from a scientist-subject interaction to an equitable partnership, and trains investigators in principles of community-based participatory research.
-To reduce health disparities, CERP:
+The Community Engagement (CE) Key Function is led by the MSM and co-directed by co-leaders at The University of Georgia, Emory University and the Georgia Institutes of Technology.
+The CE supports community-university research partnerships, obtains community input into university research, and increases health research in community settings that is responsive to the health needs of the community.
+It connects existing academic community research programs from Morehouse School of Medicine (MSM), Emory University’s Robert W. Woodruff Health Sciences Center, Georgia Institute of Technology, and University of Georgia, transforms research from a scientist-subject interaction to an equitable partnership, and trains investigators in principles of community-based participatory research.
+To reduce health disparities, Community Engagement:

 - Builds community capacity to develop and conduct collaborative research projects to address critical public health needs